croz-ltd/klokwrk-project/support/documentation/adr/content/0002-strategic-project-structure.md

 With those naming conventions, we should be able to avoid naming collisions on the module and package levels.

 #### The general scheme of strategic structure
-In some circumstances, we may need additional elements in the strategic structure to deal with shared libraries or with the case when we do not want to name the subdomain explicitly because the name would be the same as the name of a bounded context (often the case for a core subdomain).
-Those examples with sparse explanations are given in the general scheme of strategic structure below.
+In some circumstances, we may need additional elements in the strategic structure to deal with shared libraries at different levels.
+Examples of those, with sparse explanations, are given in the general scheme of strategic structure below:

     modules
     ├── bc
     │   ├── my_food
-    │   │   ├── abc                 // abc -> A Bounded Context - implicit bounded context subdomain
-    │   │   │   │                   //        that matches 1:1 with bounded context boundary i.e., a
-    │   │   │   │                   //        coordinating app that orchestrates other subdomain apps
-    │   │   │   │       ... *
-    │   │   │   └── lib
-    │   │   │           ... *
     │   │   ├── asd
     │   │   │   ├── restaurant
     │   │   │   │   ├── app